Darnell-Chen/Android_Scheduler_App/README.md

-Made by Darnell Chen and Ben Davidson - students of Georgia Institute of Technology
+Made by Darnell Chen and Ben Davidson @ Georgia Institute of Technology